Check out my favorite business books.

 Friend me on Goodreads!
 Goodreads – Bette Hochberger

 So some of those books were actually from that book club.
 Some of them are on my list to do in the future.
-I have a pretty good list, and I can share it.
+I have a pretty good plan, and I can share it.
 It’s long.
 It’s probably more books than I can get to, but one of the things I love to use is Goodreads.
 So if you’re not on good reads, get on there.
 It’s a great resource to find new books, to see what other people are reading.
-I really try to filter recommendations using Goodreads, because if somebody says, “Oh, this book is great,” and it’s only like, I don’t know, three stars, I don’t know that I’m going to bother to read it, because I don’t have that much time.
+I try to filter recommendations using Goodreads, because if somebody says, “Oh, this book is great,” and it’s only like, I don’t know, three stars, I don’t know that I’m going to bother to read it, because I don’t have that much time.
 And I want to make sure what I’m spending my time on is valuable.

 So in no particular order, some of my absolute favorite books.
 Good to Great.
 OMG, fantastic book.
 If you’ve never read it, you need to read it.
 Listening to books also counts as reading, so that’s one valid method, is you can listen to them, especially if you drive around a lot.
 I would say that is a good one.
 What do I love about that book?
 The concept of getting the right people on the bus and in the right seat, meaning hire great people and move them around and give them opportunities to work for you until you find where they belong.
 Because if you see someone right, you need to figure out how to utilize them best.
 So that was my favorite, with Good to Great.

 Influence.
 Holy cow, when you read that book, you realize how much all that Facebook marketing you see is affecting you.
 You don’t know it until you read that, and it opens your eyes to how subliminal messages target you.
 And it’s not that they stop appealing to you; it’d that you see through it.
 Once you know what those tactics are, you can easily spot those tactics in every targeted ad.